 It is here that the heart of the island beats, and therefore, it is here you’ll find yourself most hours of the day, exploring the local culture and striking landscapes.

 Enhance the beauty of your afternoon in Mykonos with a long relaxing walk around the town, mingle with the locals, and learn the way they spend their daily life first-hand.

 The refined beauty of your surroundings combined with the vibrancy of the streets and the magnetic ambiance of the region will have you daydreaming of Mykonos Town long after you return back home.

 Mykonos Chora - credits: Leanne Vorrias/Shutterstock.com

-Even if religion is not something you’re interested in, Paraportiani Church is a must-visit destination, due to its striking beauty, majestic architecture, and impressive history, and can be easily described as one of the most notable monuments on the Cyclades.
+Even if religion is not something you’re interested in, Paraportiani Church is a must-visit destination due to its striking beauty, majestic architecture, and impressive history, and it can be easily described as one of the most notable monuments on the Cyclades.

 The four churches at the base are Agios Efstathios, Agioi Anargyroi, Agios Sozon, and the small church of Agia Anastasia.

 Sunset in Mykonos' port - credits: _In_Green-shutterstock.com